 - Evaluate different capabilities of each method of determining potential pluripotency

-The programme will include lectures, discussions and practical laboratory sessions covering the following topics:
+The programme will include virtual practical laboratory sessions, lectures and discussions covering the following topics:

 - Lectures on application of iPSC cells in disease modelling, genome editing and differentiation

 - Quality control (identity, karyology, mycoplasma, sterility, cell markers)